hash-bang/Monoxide/API.md

 # monoxide.save

-Save a Mongo document by its ID
+Save an existing Mongo document by its ID
+If you wish to create a new document see the monoxide.create() function.
 This function will first attempt to retrieve the ID and if successful will save, if the document is not found this function will execute the callback with an error

 **Parameters**